 Writing to your Employees

 When auto-enrolment pensions were first introduced, the statutory communications requirements were complex and burdensome.
-Thankfully these were simplified from April 2015 and now there are only three basic letter templates that are required:
+Thankfully these were simplified from April 2015 and the requirements are still under development at the time of writing.
+There are three main letter types with a lot of repetition between them:

 - You are in the Pension